How to Prevent Nails from Breaking

 One of the most common problems for women are weak nails that break for no apparent reason and make your hands look a little sloppy or unkempt.
-It is due to many tasks that are done today, not only at home but also at work.
-If you suffer from this problem then don’t hesitate to read this article.
-We will tell you how to prevent your nails from breaking.
+If you suffer from this problem, then don’t hesitate to read this article.
+We will tell you how to prevent nails from breaking.

 Why do I Have Fragile Nails?

 There can be many reasons why you suffer from this problem.
-The most common symptoms are brittle nails that don’t grow, that chip, break off in layers, break at the smallest carelessness or slightest hit, etc.
+The most common symptoms are brittle nails that don’t grow, chip, or break off in layers.

-Fragile nails are very thin and wear out no matter what we do, whether it is washing dishes, typing on the computer, or do nothing all weekend.
-The causes of brittle nails don’t have so much to do with the activities you do but rather:
+Fragile nails are very thin and wear out no matter what you may do, whether it’s washing dishes, typing on the computer, playing a musical instrument.
+However, the causes of brittle nails don’t have so much to do with the activities you do, but rather other factors.

-- Diet: if you don’t consume enough of vitamins A and B, as well as too little iron, protein, zinc, and calcium, your nails will look very unflattering and yellowish.
+- Diet: If you don’t consume enough of vitamins A and B, as well as too little iron, protein, zinc, and calcium, your nails will look very unflattering and even yellowish.

-- Calcium deficiency: this is produced by not taking in the necessary amount of calcium or having some problem that doesn’t allow your body to retain it.
+- Calcium deficiency: This is produced by not taking in the necessary amount of calcium or having a problem that doesn’t let your body absorb it well.

-- Overall poor health: if your body is weak and its defense is low, it is more possible for nails to break.
+- Overall poor health: if your body is weak and its defenses are low, it’s more possible for nails to break.

-- External factors: these can be high exposure to chemical products (bleach, detergent, disinfectant, etc.), a lot of contact with water (washing dishes, bathing children, rinsing vegetables).
+- External factors: These include high exposure to chemical products (bleach, detergent, disinfectant, etc.), as well as a lot of contact with water (washing dishes, bathing children, rinsing vegetables).

-There are some “enemies” of your nails that you may not always be aware of and can be responsible for them breaking or not looking very healthy.
+There are some “enemies” of your nails that you may not always be aware of.
+Unfortunately, these can be responsible for them breaking or not looking very healthy.
 They are:

 - UV radiation